go-json-experiment/json/README.md

 ![Benchmark Marshal Rawvalue](benchmark-marshal-rawvalue.png)

-* This compares performance when marshaling from a `json.RawValue`.
+* This compares performance when marshaling from a `jsontext.Value`.
   This mostly exercises the underlying encoder and hides the cost of Go reflection.
 * Relative to `JSONv1`, `JSONv2` is about 3.5x to 7.8x faster.